ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 [![Latency Histogram](/posts/real-time-linux-app-development/latency-plot.png#center)][23]

-If you choose to use the OSADL script, **make sure you update cyclictest parameters so that you are testing for the right latencies on your system!**
+If you choose to use the OSADL script, **make sure you update Cyclictest parameters so that you are testing for the right latencies on your system!**
 OSADL latency plots include the parameters used to run Cyclictest on the platform under test.
 You can take those parameters and try them out on your system to see how one platform compares to another.

-Ultimately, the value of interest that Cyclictest outputs is the maximum worst case latency detected.
+The value of interest that Cyclictest outputs is the maximum worst case latency detected.
 When interpreting this value, keep in mind that this is the worst latency that was **measured**.
-The measured maximum does not necessarily equal the system's worst case latency!
+The measured maximum doesn't necessarily equal the system's worst case latency!

 ## Conclusion

 In the world of embedded development, some applications have tight timing and scheduling requirements that necessitate the use of a real-time system.
 Linux provides a path to a soft real-time system via its `PREEMPT_RT` patches which make the kernel fully preemptible.
-However, the story doesn't end there.
-In this quest to reduce latencies and improve determinism, one must carefully configure the kernel and their application to avoid pitfalls which could lead to system failure.
-Luckily, folks like John Ogness have outlined strategies such as the ones I have summarized here in this post to help us navigate setting up a realiable real-time application in Linux.
+In the quest to reduce latencies and improve determinism, one must configure the kernel and their application to avoid pitfalls which could lead to system failure.
+Luckily, there are plenty of techniques, tools, and resources to help you standup a RT Linux system that meets your needs.

 [1]: https://beagleboard.org/black
 [2]: https://techdifferences.com/difference-between-hard-and-soft-real-time-systems.html